 Our 30-credit curriculum features courses in art historiography and methods, history and new media, the museum, topics-based research seminars, and a colloquium in preparation for the comprehensive exams.
 Our joint department of History and Art History affords students possibilities for related historical studies and training through the Center for History and New Media.
 Students may also take elective courses in the History of Decorative Arts M.A. program at the Smithsonian.

 Our widely-published faculty members conduct research and teach in many areas.
 We range from Ancient to Contemporary in time periods; we span the globe to cover Europe, North and South America, Asia, and the Middle East; and we consider a full spectrum of art, artifacts and material culture.
 Students can expect small classes with personal attention to individual interests and career goals, and the opportunity to get to know and study with one another in a small and collegial environment.
+Learn more about the many accomplishments of our faculty and students here.

 Graduates with Master’s degrees in Art History are highly employable.
 While many have found jobs in professions unrelated to the arts, a large percentage have gone on to work in museums, libraries, universities, and a variety of different arts organization.